-Major Budget Changes From FY 2007-08 YTD Appropriations

-FY 2007-08 YTD Enacted Change (as of 2/08/08) From YTD
+Major Budget Changes From FY 2007-08 YTD Appropriations FY 2007-08 YTD (as of 2/08/08) Change From YTD

-EXECUTIVE-ASSUMED SAVINGS AND REFORMS

-1. Prisoner Reductions, Miscellaneous Efficiencies, and Local Gross N/A Reinvestment GF/GP N/A

-Executive included new line items for savings and local programs, netting to negative appropriations of \$50.0 million GF/GP.
+EXECUTIVE-ASSUMED SAVINGS AND REFORMS 1.
+Prisoner Reductions, Miscellaneous Efficiencies, and Local Reinvestment Executive included new line items for savings and local programs, netting to negative appropriations of \$50.0 million GF/GP.
 Savings were to be achieved through a combination of policy changes that reduced the prison population and implementation of various operational efficiencies.
 Senate incorporated March MDOC proposals and other adjustments to realize these savings elsewhere in the bill.
 House incorporated analogous May MDOC proposals to realize these savings elsewhere in the bill.
 Conference incorporated various adjustments to realize these savings elsewhere in the bill.
+Gross N/A (\$0)

+GF/GP N/A (\$0)
-PRISON BED SPACE CHANGES

-2. Close Scott Correctional Facility

-Conference, House, and Senate, reflecting MDOC proposals, assume closure of Scott Correctional Facility in May 2009.
+PRISON BED SPACE CHANGES 2.
+Close Scott Correctional Facility Conference, House, and Senate, reflecting MDOC proposals, assume closure of Scott Correctional Facility in May 2009.
 Huron Valley Men's facility would be converted into a women's facility.
-Scott closure to be made possible in part through a pilot program to reduce the numbers of female parole violators returning to prison, as well as other measures (such as expanded eligibility for the boot camp program) intended to reduce the need for men's prison beds.
-Bill includes associated MDOC-recommended boilerplate for the women's pilot program.

-Beds N/A 0
+Scott closure to be made possible in part through a pilot program to reduce the numbers of Beds N/A 0

 FTEs N/A (10.0)

 Gross N/A (\$13,166,000)

 GF/GP N/A (\$13,166,000)

+female parole violators returning to prison.
+Associated MDOCrecommended boilerplate for the pilot program is included.